matiascam02/Project_CIM/README.md

    - `analysis/02_modeling.Rmd`
    - `analysis/03_simulation.Rmd`

-5. Alternatively, view the pre-generated HTML reports:
+5. View the rendered analysis with visualizations:
-   - `analysis/03_simulation.html` (Full analysis with code)
+   - `analysis/03_simulation.html` (Full analysis with code and visualizations)
-   - `analysis/simulation_report.html` (Simplified results summary)

 ## Recommendations for Hosts
 1. **Location Strategy**: Focus on properties in central districts like Mitte, Friedrichshain-Kreuzberg, and Prenzlauer Berg for maximum booking potential.